 Google will block certain sites if they think it could be described as justifiable censorship.
 These are pages that break the law in most countries such as, terrorism and child pornography.
 However, they are clear about the fact that they do not want to assist in political censorship.
 Because Google will not honor all the requests it gets, some countries decide to block their applications.
 For instance, China currently bans all Google applications.

 Use Tor to Bypass Censorship

 Tor (the Onion Router) is an online network that functions as an internet browser.
 It is used for encrypted, anonymous communication.
 The Tor network consists of thousands of servers worldwide.
+Tor works with different layers of encryption.
 The data traffic is cut up in little pieces that are subsequently encrypted and sent through several servers before it ends up with the user.

 Tor functions as a search engine, which means it can be a solution to bypass restrictions on services that you access via a browser, like Twitter and YouTube.
 However, things that operate outside a browser are not affected by Tor.
-Thus, for bypassing restrictions on programs like Skype and the applications of sites like Twitter and Facebook , can only be done with a VPN.
+Thus, bypassing restrictions on programs like Skype and the applications of sites like Twitter and Facebook can only be done with a VPN.
 We would recommend the use of a VPN over the use of Tor anyway, because of the added benefits of complete freedom, anonymity, and security it offers.

-Some government censor online activity.
+Some governments censor online activity.
 Outlets like social media and news sites are a threat to their rule.
 For this reason, sites and services are banned in certain countries.